 After I returned to the States, I would take long walks up a dirt road next to a slow-flowing creek on hot mid-summer days, turn down a narrow footpath through high weeds and slip into the water.
 It was refreshingly cool four or five feet beneath the surface and I loved to feel the chill percolate up into my chest and then my head.

 Dragonflies colonize around creeks and ponds, so it usually wasn't long before they were performing their dance around me.
-Sometimes they would alight on my forehead – even in mating tandems -- if I sat perfectly still and thought yoga thoughts and breathed yoga breathes.
+Sometimes they would alight on my forehead – even in mating tandems -- if I sat perfectly still and thought yoga thoughts and breathed yoga breaths.

 It was during this period that I first began reading about odonata, as this insect family is called.